ChibaPet/lxc-utils/notes.md

 Migrating VMs to containers is relatively straightforward.
 Create a layout in /srv/lxc as above, mount up the VM's disks, and rsync everything over.
 Make the noted changes to /etc/inittab in the new guest.
 Make sure to empty out the fstab as there will be no more local disks!

 Before you depriv, it's safe enough to chroot in and remove kernel and initramfs packages, bootloaders, and potentially other stuff.
+Note:
+/etc/kernel/postrm.d/zz-update-grub might balk as it doesn't expect to be running inside a chroot.
+You can edit it to "exit 0" early, or just remove it before purging kernel packages.

+**Make sure you're doing this in the container dataset, not the VM.**